 While companies in all industries have grappled with how to evolve their workplace culture and benefits to meet the needs of millennials, the next generation, generation z, has also been coming of age.
 Generation z is beginning to enter the workplace now, with their own (yet to be determined) impact on the workforce.

-The panel aimed to give young professionals an opportunity to rise above the statistics and misconceptions about their generation in the workplace and give voice to members of this generation who are looking to have an impact on the industry.
+The panel aimed to give young cre & proptech professionals an opportunity to rise above the statistics and misconceptions about their generation in the workplace and give voice to members of this generation who are looking to have an impact on the industry.

 Most of the time when millennials are discussed, it’s as the new kid in the office, fresh out of college.
 But the truth is that most millennials aren’t recent college grads anymore.
 Cutoffs vary, but generally speaking millennials are between the ages of 23 and 38 right now — meaning older millennials in your office could have 15+ years of experience and very different priorities from young grads.
 This also means that millennials are actually a prime pool of management talent for your organization.
-Cultivating and retaining them will mean the difference between success and failure of your organization in the coming years as baby boomers retire.
-If you’re looking for a breakdown of the differences between millennials and generation z, this infographic is a great cheatsheet.
+Cultivating and retaining cre & proptech talent will mean the difference between success and failure of your organization in the coming years as baby boomers retire.
+If you’re looking for a breakdown of the differences between millennials and generation z, this is a great article.

 Mentorship and learning came up throughout the panel.
 The panelists recognized that as senior leadership retires, there will be opportunities to move up in the organization and they want to be prepared.
 Since many boomers are delaying retirement, that means that there’s still time to pass down key information about buildings and roles, but everyone involved needs to be invested in that transfer.

 Currently many companies are delaying succession planning until absolutely necessary, which often means at the last second.
-The panelists encourage senior leaders to start thinking about succession planning and taking proactive steps to make sure knowledge is passed down to younger members of the teams.
+The panelists encouraged senior leaders to start thinking about succession planning and taking proactive steps to make sure cre & proptech knowledge is passed down to younger members of the teams.

-My personal takeaway from the panel is how talented, passionate, and thoughtful the panelists were.
-They’re incredibly committed to the CRE industry and want to make the biggest impact they can in a career they care about.
+A huge takeaway from the panel was how talented, passionate, and thoughtful the panelists were.
+They’re incredibly committed to the CRE & proptech industry and want to make the biggest impact they can in a career they care about.
 They’re full of ideas, eager to learn, and want to be loyal to a company that’s going to invest in them.
-There’s no doubt in my mind that companies that recognize and harness that energy are going to be the companies that take full advantage of the changing dynamics of our industry and vault ahead.
+There’s no doubt that companies that recognize and harness that energy are going to be the companies that take full advantage of the changing dynamics of the industry and vault ahead.
+The bottom line is that both perspectives need to be considered.
+Ignoring concerns of the end-users (property management and building team) will result in overlooked details.
+But so too does every new addition to a building’s tech stack need to be evaluated with solution longevity and ultimate value in mind.
+Various parts of the organization need to be connected and work together on making the decision.

 This is only a taste of what was discussed at the panel.
-We hope the panel marks the beginning of a fruitful conversation in the industry about this crucial subject.
-If you’d like to connect with the emerging professionals committee or any members of the panel, please reach out to me on LinkedIn!
+The hope was that the panel would initiate fruitful conversation in the industry about this crucial subject.